surajthaqurie/Node__View/README.md

 node-ejs
 ========

-Using EJS to template a Node application.
+Using EJS template with ajax a Node application.